Micropterix calthella: Taxonomy

 The moth was first named by Carl Linnaeus in 1761 as Phalaena calthella, from a specimen found in Sweden.
 The generic name Phalaena is from the Greek language and has a number of possible meanings.
-It may mean the rest of the moths; or possibly a devouring monster or whale, which may be derived from the destructive properties of clothes moths; or possibly from phallus an association by the Greeks of lepidoptera and semen, which was suppose to attract moths; or paros i.e. a light and the attraction of moths to lights.
+It may mean the rest of the moths; or possibly a devouring monster or whale, which may be derived from the destructive properties of clothes moths; or possibly from phallus an association by the Greeks of lepidoptera and semen, which was supposed to attract moths; or paros i.e. a light and the attraction of moths to lights.
 The specific name calthella, is named after the marsh marigold (Caltha palustris); the moth can be found feeding on its pollen.
 Later the moth was renamed as Micropterix calthella, with the genus raised by the German entomologist, Jacob Hübner in 1825.
 It comes from the Greek for mikros – little, and pterux – a wing.